 ADM provides banks with diverse company depositors from all over the USA.
 A deposit manager helps community banks overcome geographic limitations by utilizing technology.
-We work with our deposit clients to spread their assets among various banks so they can have full coverage on their funds without the hassle of managing multiple bank accounts.
-We leverage a network of banks to do this, and we love working with community banks to help them find the right depositors for their needs.
+We work with our deposit clients to spread their assets among various banks and credit unions so they can have full coverage on their funds without the hassle of managing multiple bank accounts.
+We leverage a network of banks and credit unions to do this, and we love working with community banks to help them find the right depositors for their needs.
 Click here for more information or to join our network of banks.

 2. Utilize technology to overcome geographic limitations.

 Historically, one of the biggest limitations on community banks was access.
 Clients had to physically visit a branch to conduct most transactions.
 With the advent of online banking, these limitations are shrinking.

 The challenges that come along with implementing an online banking portal can be costly and time consuming.
 Many banks never get it totally right, but online services are critical in this new high-tech economy.
 Once a bank has a functional online portal, they can begin using online advertising and search engine optimization to attract new clients.

 One-on-one, personal service is already a strong point for most community banks – so building on those relationships can be a great place to find deposit growth.
 With a large percentage of transactions occurring online, the personal relationships have become secondary in some cases.
 This has resulted in many customers only having one product with a bank.
 Community banks can leverage these relationships by getting to know their clients and encouraging them to open other accounts, when they can provide value.

 4. Offer higher rates and interest rate raises.